Departmental Criteria for Faculty and Professional Staff Recruitment and Employment

 1. Full- or part-time faculty should have some college teaching experience and an advance or terminal degree or the equivalent in experience and scholarly productivity.

 2. Full- or part-time IAAA, CPAC or ACT staff need not fulfill any specific educational requirement beyond the baccalaureate degree, if the appointment does not include teaching.
 If teaching is required, the candidate for the position must have a terminal degree.
-However, he or she should have demonstrated interest and at least five years’ experience in working with the lives and affairs of African American and/or African peoples or in relevant professional equivalent fields requiring skills necessary to the post in question.
+However, he or she should have demonstrated interest and at least three years’ experience in working with the lives and affairs of African American and/or African peoples or in relevant professional equivalent fields requiring skills necessary to the post in question.